sherwinfarrell/Mastering-DeepLearning/Neural Networks/Basics.md

-# Getting Started with Binary Classification
+# Getting Started with the Basics

-## We will start with how to create a feature matrix out of an image.
+## Working With Matrices
 The images are 64x64x64 pixel matrices that are correspond to single matrices of red, blue and green.
-To unroll it into a feature matrix we need to collect all values of red and simmilarly concatenate blue and green after that until dimension is 12288. nx or n = 12288
+To unroll it into a feature matrix we need to collect all values of red and similarly concatenate blue and green after that until dimension is 12288. nx or n = 12288

 We use 1 or 0 for true or false in the label.